About Curonian Nord

 Project details

 It is estimated that the 700-megawatt wind farm could generate around 3 terawatt-hours of green electricity per year, which would meet a quarter of Lithuania’s current electricity demand.
 It is the largest energy project in Lithuania, which will be the first country from the Baltic States to have an operating offshore wind farm.
-The project is expected to be in operation around the year 2030.

 Map illustration / Žemėlapio iliustracija